 By Nadine Halili | Art by Sai Shah

 Chloe Ting is an Australian fitness and health YouTuber with 6.36 million subscribers as of writing.
-She also has a website that contains workout videos plotted into a comprehensive program that focuses on various target areas like arms, abs or thighs.
+She also has a website with workout videos plotted into a comprehensive program that focuses on various target areas like arms, abs and thighs.
 Her videos are geared towards viewers looking to, say, lose fat or achieve an hourglass figure.
 Her “2 Weeks Shred Challenge” for example claims that the workout will help people lose weight and gain abs in a span of two weeks.
 Many have happily posted results online.
 However, some have also criticized the influencer’s methods.

 Niña Alvia, former UP Fighting Maroons courtside reporter and a sports science major, expressed on TikTok how Ting’s workouts may make you prone to injuries due to imbalances in the exercises since her programs focus too much on push exercises and rarely on pull exercises.
 Alvia also said that Ting’s workouts aren’t the best long-term option.

 Greg Doucette, a pro bodybuilder and world record-holding power lifter, took to his YouTube channel and debunked Ting’s videos, which include the following:

 - Best Time To Workout To LOSE Weight & BURN BELLY FAT

 - How to LOSE WEIGHT FAST & MAINTAIN IT